Crystal field Hamiltonian and anisotropy in KErSe2 and CsErSe2: Fitting procedure

 In addition to the six CEF parameters, we included several fitted parameters in order to properly model the neutron spectrum.
 We fitted an overall intensity factor (different for each compound).
 We also included a linear fitted background in $\rm{KErSe_2}$.
 The background in $\rm{CsErSe_2}$ was larger and more complex because of the magnet used in the experiment, so we modeled the background with two broad Gaussians, adjusted by hand so that the background in between the CEF peaks matched experiment.

 To model the peak shape, we used a Voigt profile to simulate a convoluted Gaussian and Lorentzian.
-The Gaussian component was defined by a phenomenological resolution function which models resolution width as a linear function of energy.
-The slope and offset of this line were fitted to the widths of fitted 1.8~K peak widths (excluding the central elastic peak).
-Each compound had its own resolution function, and it was fixed for the entire fitting procedure.
+The Gaussian component was defined by a phenomenological resolution function which models resolution width as a linear function of energy, defined by the widths of the 1.8~K peak widths for each compound.
 The Lorentzian component was treated as a fitted variable, constant as a function of energy but variable with temperature.
 We also fitted a global offset in energy for each compound to account for slight asymmetries in the resolution function.
-As shown by the fits in Fig. \ref{flo:neutronfits}, this phenomenological peak shape fits the data very well.

-In the final stages of the fit, it became clear that the peaks in the higher $T$ data slightly shifted to lower energies (and the negative energy transfer peaks were shifted to higher energies).
-This is due to thermal expansion shifting the ligands very slightly away from the central Er$^{3+}$ ion, which lowers the overall energy scale of the CEF interactions.
-To account for this, we added a fitted thermal expansion parameter which multiplies the CEF transition energy by a factor varying linearly with temperature, so that where $\Delta$ is the peak energy, $E$ is the thermal expansion parameter, and $T$ is temperature.
+To account for thermal expansion shifting the ligand octahedra, we added a fitted thermal expansion parameter $E$ which multiplies the CEF transition energy by a factor varying linearly with temperature $\Delta = \Delta_{calc}(1 - E T)$ where $\Delta$ is the peak energy and $T$ is temperature.

 In total, this gives 15 fitted parameters for $\rm{KErSe_2}$ and 11 fitted parameters for $\rm{CsErSe_2}$.
 The peak width, background, energy offset, and thermal expansion parameters were only fitted in the final stages---once the peak energies and intensities had converged roughly to their experimental values.